eldade/flashforge_util/README.md

 # FlashForge Printer Utility

 ## Overview
-This utility provides experimental support for interacting with FlashForge 3D printers.
+This utility provides experimental support for interacting with FlashForge 3D printers over a network (ethernet or WiFi).
 It has been developed and tested with the FlashForge Guider 2S, but it may work with other models.
-The utility allows users to discover printers on the network, list files available on the printer, check printer status, and upload files for printing.
+The utility allows users to discover printers on the network, list files available on the printer, check printer status, upload files for printing, pause, resume and stop prints, etc.

 ## Features
 - Discovering printers on the network
 - Listing files stored in the printer's internal storage
 - Checking the printer's current status
-- Uploading files to the printer
+- Uploading files to the printer and starting a print job
+- Managing an active print job: Pause, resume, and cancel

 ## Installation
-(Provide instructions on how to install the utility, including any prerequisites or dependencies that need to be installed beforehand.)
+This is a fairly simple python script (tested on python 3.9), with no additional packages required.
+I tested on macOS though other platforms should work fine.

 ## Usage
 The utility is command-line based and supports the following commands:

 ### Discover Printer
 Discover and display information about the printer on the network.
+Note that this will currently only discover one printer on the network.
 ```
 python main.py discover
 ```